Spain, Portugal and Morocco Cruise - JWT Travel

 We will journey to Morocco, visiting the port town of Agadir, the northern Moroccan coastal city of Tangier and of course Casablanca’s central market and the modernist landmark of the Hassan II Mosque, the 3rd largest mosque in the world.

-Our next stop will be Granada which showcases an outstanding blend of Arab and European cultures with its breathtaking “Alhambra”, one of the finest examples of Moorish art in Spain.
-From there we will travel to Gibraltar as well as Seville, Andalusia’s capital, the colorful city Portimão, located on the coastline of the Algarve, and our final stop Lisbon.
+Our next stop will be Melillia, Spain which showcases a blend of Spanish and Moroccan cultures, enjoy a seaside escape in Motril and stroll the Medieval streets of Seville.
+From there we will travel back to the colourful city Portimão, located on the coastline of the Algarve, and our final stop Lisbon.

 Itinerary